adammark/Markup.js/README.md

 ```

 In the above example, `salary|big|even` returns *5000000*, which
-resolves to *true* in the IF statement. *You should follow this
+resolves to *true* inside the IF statement. *You should follow this
 convention if you write boolean pipes.*

 ## Includes